Milton, Cambridgeshire

-Milton is a village just north of Cambridge, England, with a population of 4,679 at the 2011 census.
+Milton is a village just north of Cambridge, England, with a population for the village and greater parish of 4,400 in the 2021 census down from 4,679 at the 2011 census.

 History

 Milton grew from a small population of 31 peasants in 1086, growing slowly up to 170 people making up 40 families in 1728.
 The Ordnance Survey map of 1897 shows the extent of the buildings to be clustered around the High Street and Fen Road, with Milton Hall occupying the greatest area.
 Compared with the Ordnance Survey map of 1901 showing just a modest expansion, but already possessing its two churches as well a school, smithy, brewery, and five public houses.
 The population expanded to around 740 then remained fairly static in the period of the 1910s to the 1950s, the parish then grew more rapidly to greater than 1,700 in 1971.

 Milton expanded considerably in the late 1980s when two large housing estates were built between the bypass and the village.
 This resulted in a doubling of the population between the 1981 and 1991 censuses.

 The latest expansion started in 2012 with the development of the North Lodge Park consisting of 88 homes, two football pitches, pavilion and car park, with the first residents moving in April 2014.

 The A10 bypass was built between 1976 and 1978 around the west edge of village, splitting Butt Lane into two parts.
 As part of the Great Eastern Railway the Cambridge-Ely line was opened in 1845 bypassing the village to the east but with no station.
-The nearest station is Cambridge North railway station since opening in May 2017, approximately 1.6 miles walk/bike from the centre of the village.
+Cambridge North railway station, opened in May 2017, is within the parish boundaries but approximately 1.6 miles walk/bike from the centre of the village.